 We face new challengers in terms of technology, energy supply and generation, energy management and - of course - access to customers.
 Google has launched a WiFi router which could double as a smart home hub.
-Amazon has stepped up its efforts in the Connected Home market, partnering with appliance makers, including GE and Samsung.
+Amazon has stepped up its efforts in the Connected Home market, partnering with appliance makers such as GE, and Samsung have announced plans to equip their TV's with smart home hubs - connecting all the smart devices within the home.

 So at Centrica, we are going head-to-head with the likes of Google, Amazon and Samsung.
-We are deploying connected home devices, providing data analytics on energy use and developing innovations such as the "connected boiler" which can tell you in advance that it is going to break down.
+We continue to deploy new connected home devices, provide innovative data analytics on energy use and develop new technologies.